Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-caustics-in-the-water-system.md

-# Caustics in the Water System
+# Caustics in the water system
 Caustics are a consequence of light rays refracted or reflected by a curved surface and projected onto another object.

 ## Opacity